 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-The EPCS priority access shall be in a torn down state upon the completion of successful multi-link setup procedure (i.e., when a non-AP MLD associates with an AP MLD).
+The EPCS priority access (#10326, #12695) for a specific service type shall be in a torn down state upon the completion of successful multi-link setup procedure (i.e., when a non-AP MLD associates with an AP MLD).

-The procedures for enabling and tearing down the EPCS priority access are described in the following subclauses.
-The procedure for enabling EPCS priority access is illustrated in Figure 35-38 (Enabling EPCS priority access).
+The procedures for enabling and tearing down the EPCS priority access (#10326, #12695) for a specific service type are described in the following subclauses.
+The procedure for enabling EPCS priority access (#10326, #12695) for a specific service type is illustrated in Figure 35-38 (Enabling EPCS priority access).

 Originator Recipient